-Lastly, our findings extend the literature on occupational segregation by gender and its persistence over time (Cortes & Pan, 2018).
+Finally, our findings extend the literature on occupational segregation by gender and its persistence over time (Cortes & Pan, 2018).
 The literature on occupations and identity shows that existence of gender-job associations in a society can lead men and women to take on gender typical roles at work (Akerlof & Kranton, 2000).
 There is also evidence that women prefer flexible workplaces (Mas & Pallais, 2017) and value workplaces with greater safety which increases with a higher share of female workforce (Folke & Rickne, 2022).
 Our results show that a higher marital preference for women working in such occupations can also explain the observed segregation.
 These novel findings demonstrating marital preferences for employed women in 'feminine' occupations may also be driven by marital expectations around gendered division of household and domestic care work.

 In general, feminine occupations or female dominated occupations are associated with lighter or more flexible work schedules and may be perceived as allowing women to balance responsibilities of home production and market work (Goldin, 2014).2 The revealed male preference in the marriage market for occupations with greater presence of women employees can also lead to potential loss in earnings for women as these occupations are typically associated with relatively lower wages (Mas & Pallais, 2017; Goldin, 2014).
-This holds in India too, where occupations dominated by women workers, on average, pay 30% lower daily wages than male dominated occupations (Periodic labor Force Survey, 2018-19).3
+This holds in India too, where occupations dominated by women workers, on average, pay 30% lower daily wages than male dominated occupations (Periodic Labor Force Survey, 2018-19).3

 In the next section we discuss the background and context of our study, followed by our experiment design and the data in Section 3.
 Section 4 outlines the estimation strategy, while the results are presented in Section 5.
-We highlight the heterogeneity of our findings by region and caste in Section 6, followed by discussion of results and conclusions in Sections 7 and 8, respectively.
+We discuss potential mechanisms that explain our findings and conclude in Sections 6 and 7, respectively.